 Thinking about getting pregnant and you want a period of not breastfeeding before you conceive again?

-Perhaps there is a medical procedure coming up that needs to happen, like my friend Megan who needed to have a radioisotope implanted in her thyroid after her diagnosis of thyroid cancer.
+Perhaps there is a medical procedure coming up that needs to happen.

 Whatever is coming up for you, the next thing you have to ask yourself is whether or not you want or need to wean completely for this.

 If you are looking to conceive and you have gotten your period back, you can start trying without weaning!
 Just know that your supply will decrease significantly once you get pregnant.
 If you choose to nurse through all or part of your pregnancy, go for it!
 But, once your supply goes, your baby will need a secondary form of milk to drink.
 If he is younger than 12 months, that needs to be formula.
 Older than 12 months, it can be cow’s milk.